-The data structure we will use is known as a sorted binary tree.
-While a list pro-sorted binary tree vides constant time procedures for accessing the first element and the rest of the elements, a binary tree provides constant time procedures for accessing the root element, the left side of the tree, and the right side of the tree.
+sorted binary tree The data structure we will use is known as a sorted binary tree.
+While a list provides constant time procedures for accessing the first element and the rest of the elements, a binary tree provides constant time procedures for accessing the root element, the left side of the tree, and the right side of the tree.
 The left and right sides of the tree are themselves trees.
 So, like a list, a binary tree is a recursive data structure.